 Blooms Taxonomy

 Anyone who has come near to the topic of teaching or studying will have come into contact with Blooms Taxonomy.
-It’s unavoidable, and probably one of the most brilliant frameworks in teacher land with Maslow’s Hierachy of Needs coming in a close second.
+It’s unavoidable, and probably one of the most brilliant frameworks in Teacher Land with Maslow’s Hierachy of Needs coming in a close second.

 Learning